-During Fail mode (wake = [1] & fail = [1]):
+During fail mode (wake = [1] & fail = [1]):

-- the OUT1:OUT4 outputs are directly controlled by the corresponding control inputs (IN1:IN4) - the OUT5:OUT6 are turned off - the PWM module is not available - while no SPI control is feasible, the SPI diagnosis is functional (depending on the fail mode condition): - the SO shall report the content of SO register defined by SOA0:3 bits - the outputs are fully protected in case of an overload, overtemperature and undervoltage - no analog feedback is available - the max. output overcurrent profile is activated (OCLO and window times) - in case of an overload condition or undervoltage, the auto-restart feature controls the OUT1:OUT4 outputs - in case of an overtemperature condition or OCHI1 detection or severe short-circuit detection, the corresponding output is latched OFF until a new wake-up event
+- the OUT1:OUT4 outputs are directly controlled by the corresponding control inputs (IN1:IN4) - the OUT6 is turned off - the PWM module is not available - while no SPI control is feasible, the SPI diagnosis is functional (depending on the fail mode condition): - the SO must report the content of SO register defined by SOA0 to 3 bits - the outputs are fully protected in case of an overload, overtemperature, and undervoltage - no analog feedback is available - the max. output overcurrent profile is activated (OCLO and window times) - in case of an overload condition or undervoltage, the autorestart feature controls the OUT1:OUT4 outputs - in case of an overtemperature condition, OCHI1 detection, or severe short-circuit detection, the corresponding output is latched OFF until a new wake-up event.